Steffen staying at Man City: Will new contract help or hurt USMNT goalkeeper's World Cup hopes?

 On top of that, every day is spent training and working in a high-pressure environment alongside some of the best players – and one of the best goalkeepers – in the world.

-Guardiola rates head of goalkeeping Xabi Mancisidor – who initially joined under previous boss Manuel Pellegrini – as the best in the business, and that is an opinion shared by Steffen.
+Indeed, Guardiola rates head of goalkeeping Xabi Mancisidor – who initially joined under previous boss Manuel Pellegrini – as the leading expert in his field, and that is an opinion shared by Steffen.

-“[Mancisidor] is by far the best coach I’ve ever worked with,” Steffen said after signing his contract.
+“[Mancisidor] is by far the best coach I’ve ever worked with,” Steffen said after signing his contract extension.
 “He’s so detailed and looks at everything.
-I can definitely attest to that.
 I’ve gotten a lot better since working with him."

-Sources close to the first team say that Steffen struggled at times in his early weeks and months to get to grips with the demands and expectations at City, but has gradually adapted and improved his game.
+Sources close to the first team say that Steffen struggled at times in his early weeks and months to get to grips with the demands and expectations at City, but that he has gradually adapted and improved his game since then.

 Watching him in recent appearances, he has gone to another level in terms of his comfort on the ball to receive and play passes – particularly the right ones.

-Away to West Ham for example, he attempted 26 passes, with 25 successful.
+Away to West Ham for example, he attempted 26 passes, 25 of which were successful.
 Opposite number Alphonse Areola made one more successful pass but from 10 more attempts.

 Steffen could easily move back to Major League Soccer and be playing every week.
 But, at City, he and his national team coach Berhalter believe he’s in one of the best footballing environments on the planet.